-Aboriginal art from the mid-west area is unusually colourful thanks to the vivid and bright wildflower display in Spring.
-Each painting has it’s own story and you can read a description of the art work on the back of the canvas.
+Aboriginal Art from the mid-west area is unusually colourful thanks to the vivid and bright wildflower display in Spring.
+Each painting has its own story and you can read a description of the artwork on the back of the canvas.

 On a Saturday morning, don’t miss the Farmers Market at Maitland Park on Cathedral Avenue.
-This is great spot to come for community vibes, as well as the the opportunity to stock up on produce straight from local farms, orchards and home kitchens.
+This is great spot to come for community vibes, as well as the opportunity to stock up on produce straight from local farms, orchards and home kitchens.

-On Saturday and Sunday morning, check out the Platform Markets at the old railways station on Chapman Road.
+On Saturday and Sunday morning, check out the Platform Markets at the old railway station on Chapman Road.
 These markets offer a whole lot more than the cottage crafts I was expecting and host a range of wares from some very creative people.
 There’s also plenty of goodies to eat, as well as local fruit and veg.

 Stroll around a bygone era at the historic settlement of Greenough.
-Located south of Geraldton off the Brand Highway, the historic settlement town is now administered by the National Trust and is considered one of the best preserved 19th century towns in Australia.
+Located south of Geraldton off the Brand Highway, the historic settlement town is now administered by the National Trust and is considered one of the best-preserved 19th-century towns in Australia.

 The buildings at the settlement were built between 1863 and 1913 and give an interesting insight into what life was like for the early settlers of the mid-west.

 Located 45km southeast of Geraldton, Ellendale Pool is a favourite spot for locals.